How to Get Your Startup Up and Running with a Business Incubator | Sales

 Starting a company can be a lonely process for the first-time entrepreneur.
 There’s a lot of hard work, self-discipline, limited feedback on priorities, and process fraught with potholes — some critical to the success of the enterprise itself.

-Over the last decade, founders and startups have turned to incubators and accelerators to scale their business.
+Over the last decade, founders and startups have turned to business incubators and accelerators to scale their business.
 The concept makes a lot of sense for entrepreneurs or early stage founding teams that want to leverage a defined process for success and transition to a sustainable enterprise.
-But what is a business incubator?
+But what is a business ?

 Incubators can be sponsored by different types of organizations including venture funds or private companies, municipal economic development organizations, and even colleges or universities.